Cyvelnet/laravel5-fractal/README.md

 # laravel5-fractal
-A simple fractal service provider and transformer generator for laravel 5
+A simple fractal service provider and transformer generator for laravel 5 and lumen

 <sup>welcome to my first laravel package, lets rock.<sup>